On this page

 Different amortisation percentages

 - Most investments have a maximum depreciation rate of 20%.
-The amortisation of the asset takes a maximum of 5 years.

 - Goodwill is depreciated by a maximum of 10% per year.